gk3000/express-server-generator/readme.md

 `npm i -g express-server-generator` to install it globally

+Or use `npx` if you have it installed:

+`npx express-server-generator`

 From the folder where you want to create a new express server run `esg` and provide a name for the project, brief description and author name.

 Then enter the folder with your new project where you will see the file/folders structure and some starter code.